-- Consider receiving a pension for life from the ISASA Pension Scheme directly (Part I Default Annuity) - Consider buying a Living Annuity or Life Annuity of your choice from any of the registered insurers in the market - Consider the Scheme's two Default Annuity products, the Old Mutual Fund Select Annuity (Life Annuity) and/or the Old Mutual Max Income Investment Funded Income Annuity (Living Annuity).
+Consider buying a Living Annuity or Life Annuity of your choice from any of the registered insurers in the market

+Consider the Fund's two Default Annuity products, the Old Mutual Fund Select Annuity (Life Annuity) and/or the Old Mutual Max Income Investment Funded Income Annuity (Living Annuity).

-These annuities are supported by a helpful at-retirement guidance process that you can follow with the help of either your Old Mutual Retirement Benefits Counsellor or your personal financial adviser.
+These annuities are supported by a helpful at-retirement guidance process that you can follow with the assistance of either your Old Mutual Retirement Benefits Counsellor or your personal financial adviser.